 Risks of Distributions in Excel

 Although some spreadsheet errors may be easily rectified, others are associated with more serious risks.
 One of the major risks of using spreadsheets is distributing an incorrect amount of funds to investors.
 Both over-distributing and under-distributing funds can lead to unresolvable issues such as a damaged reputation, impaired business relationships, and reduced credibility.
-IMS recently conducted a poll revealing that 74% of respondents are running waterfall rules and distributions in Excel or a spreadsheet and the other 26% are not running any type of waterfalls.
+We conducted a poll revealing that 74% of respondents are running waterfall rules and distributions in Excel or a spreadsheet and the other 26% are not running any type of waterfalls.
 With such a large percentage of people using spreadsheets, the number of potential errors floating around are likely to be significantly high.

 Spreadsheets also run the risk of too many variations if at one time or another the original creator is no longer managing or overseeing them.
-Ron Rossi, Vice President of Business Development for IMS, mentioned how “individuals in commercial real estate tend to take one model from their current job onto the next job; [they] drag this model around and then share with another organization”.
+Ron Rossi, Vice President of Customer Success for IMS, mentioned how “individuals in commercial real estate tend to take one model from their current job onto the next job; [they] drag this model around and then share with another organization”.
 Waterfall automation tools help minimize the inevitable discrepancies that a traveling spreadsheet model can cause.
 According to Dr. Adam Gower of GowerCrowd.com, “differences and discrepancies can grow, especially if you’re managing large amounts of money, the delta over a couple of years can be a couple hundred thousands of dollars”.

 Waterfall Best Practices

 When it comes to managing waterfall distributions, the phrase “the simpler the better” is a great method to apply.
 A simpler distribution provides benefits for both sponsors and investors.
 For example, a simple distribution makes it easier for investors to compare one deal to another.
 Simpler distributions can help them quickly determine when they should be receiving their returns and that the amount they are receiving is appropriate.